apache/pekko/docs/src/main/paradox/stream/stream-refs.md

     - a *dropped element signal* will cause the stream to *fail*

 ## Bulk Stream References

-@@@ warning
-  Bulk stream references are not implemented yet.
-  See ticket [Bulk Transfer Stream Refs #24276](https://github.com/akka/akka/issues/24276) to track progress or signal demand for this feature.
-@@@

 Bulk stream refs can be used to create simple side-channels to transfer humongous amounts of data such as huge log files, messages or even media, with as much ease as if it was a trivial local stream.